tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/README.md

 ## Rally

 Rally is an Agile project management tool for planning, scheduling, and tracking iterations and releases.
-The Rallyplug-in provides for integration with a Rally server.
+The Rally  plug-in provides for integration with a Rally server.
 It imports Rally artifacts into the UrbanCode Velocity server.

 ---